 How Did I Find Out I Have Parasites?

 I saw them in the toilet.
 A worm and liver flukes that look like rolled up tomato peels…. only you haven’t eaten tomatoes lately.
 PUKE.
 Since then, I’ve seen parasites that look like pink pieces of corn (also called liver flukes).
-I’ve seen 12-inch long worms.
+I’ve seen 12-inch and 24-inch long worms.
 I’ve seen small rope worms and things with squiggly legs.
-I’ve seen enough parasites to last a lifetime and most of the time, I want to vomit but I’m also RELIEVED that I’m killing them off and what I’m doing is working.
+I’ve seen enough parasites to last a lifetime (at least 100 of them) and most of the time, I want to vomit but I’m also RELIEVED that I’m killing them off and what I’m doing is working.
 Like, GET OUT OF MY BODY.
 Please.

 I’m actually embarrassed and can’t believe I’m sharing this for anyone to read.
 But, because gut health is probably the most important aspect of our health overall, I hope it can help you or someone you know.